lukatavcer/open_brewery/README.md

 - Grouping: Group items by a relevant attribute (e.g., brewery type, etc.) and display grouped totals or subtotals.
 - Include a simple chart to visualize the grouped data (pie chart, bar chart, etc.).

+## Live Demo

+The site is available at: https://lukatavcer.github.io/open_brewery/

 ## Project Setup

 ```sh